An Overview of Influencer Types and Their Benefits

 Typically, niche influencers cover a particular subject or a narrow topic within a broader industry.
 Here are the most common.

-• Lifestyle: Anybody can be considered a lifestyle influencer who shares content about their lifestyle and daily routines.
+• Lifestyle: What is a lifestyle influencer?
+Simply answered, anybody can be considered a lifestyle influencer who shares content about their lifestyle and daily routines.
 Although the topic is quite generic, many niche influencers focus only on food, outfit of the day, or day-in-the-life content.

 Some popular lifestyle hashtags: #simpleandstill, #verilymoment, #ditl, #ootd.